Elixir-UTFPR/curso_de_elixir_sequencial_marco_2022/README_en.md

 ### Target Audience

+The target audience for this course is:
 People interested in programming.
-Beginners are welcome.
+Beginners are welcome;
 Software developers who want to learn another programming language.

 ## Menu